amjunliang/VCTransitionDemo/CustomTransition-OC/README.md

 This example implements a full screen presentation that transitions between view controllers using a cross dissolve animation.
 It demonstrates the minimum configuration necessary to implement a custom transition.

-### Swipe ###

-This example implements a full screen presentation that transitions between view controllers by sliding the presented view controller on and off the screen.
-You will learn how to implement UIPercentDrivenInteractiveTransition to add interactivity to your transitions.

 ### Custom Presentation ###